Notes

 1.0 | front garden

-Daylight, winter air, a faint smell of soil and rot.
+Daylight, winter air.
+Soil and rot.

 1.1 | garden storage